 Maturity Size of the Ghost Shrimp

-Biologist noticed that all immature females – 12-19 mm long.
+Biologists noticed that all immature females – 12-19 mm long.
 No females under 20mm carried eggs.

 There are two stages of pre-hatching development:

-1. An early stage where eye pigment was absent
+1. An early-stage where eye pigment was absent

 2. Later stages where eye pigment was present (5 days after the eggs were laid)